rsmeral/puck.js/README.md

 # Puck.js Modules and Examples

-A set of pretty APIs for using Puck's features.
+A set of pretty APIs for some features of [Puck.js](https://www.puck-js.com/).

 **Modules:**
 * [:radio_button: Button](#radio_button-button)